rtx9/kITchen_Knife/README.md

 # kITchen_Knife

-## Scripts based on python to contribute time saving your routine actions.
+## Scripts and Snippets to contribute time saving your routine actions.
 ### For example: changing the IP address of your ethernet port.
 Tags:
 #STS  -SHORT TERM SCHEDULE    (long Term Project)